 CD203 : Cadet Shipping Deck - A cooperative experience in the merchant marine in which the student is normally assigned a billet aboard a commercial merchant ship by the director of cadet shipping.
-(In some cases this cruise may be accomplished aboard the T.S.
-State of Maine.)
+(In rare cases this course may be accomplished aboard a training vessel.)
 The student participates in the operation of the ship as a cadet mate applying classroom lessons of the first two years.
 An extensive written sea project detailing all aspects of the experience is required.

-Prerequisites: students must not be on academic probation and must have passed CR103 or CD103, NS122, NS241, NS262, NS271, NS272, NS282, NS292, NS293, and MT21D or Department Chair approval.
+Prerequisites: students must not be on academic probation and must have earned a minimum of C- in CR103 or CD103, and passed NS122, NS241, NS262, NS271, NS272, NS282, NS292, NS293, and MT21D or Department Chair approval.
 Basic Safety Training and drug-free certification are also required.
 Cr.
 4.

 CD303 : Junior Cruise Deck - The final cruise in a series of three.
 A thorough shipboard experience designed to prepare the student to understand fully the systems and operating procedures necessary for the execution of the responsibilities of a third mate.
 This course supports the marine license program requirements to meet the Standards for Training, Certification and Watchkeeping (STCW).
 The course may have embedded assessment requirements that must be completed in addition to the class requirements.
 Prerequisites: CD203 with a grade of C- or higher, NS221, NS301, NS332, NS345, NS381, MT32D or Department Chair approval.
 Cr.
 4.